payshares-legacy/payshares-data-api/README.md

-# Stellar Data API
+# Payshares Data API
-The Stellar data API is the end point for stellar-charts-frontend and other applications that need historical data.
+The Payshares data API is the end point for payshares-charts-frontend and other applications that need historical data.
 This API is built on Node.js, CouchDB, and Redis.

 ## Components

 ### Ledger Importer
-The ledger importer imports ledgers from the Stellar Network into the data store.
+The ledger importer imports ledgers from the Payshares Network into the data store.
 The process is set up to import continously in real time as ledgers are validated, as well as import historical ledgers.

 ### Data Store
 The data store uses CouchDB to store ledgers as a JSON document.
 To retrieve structured data from the ledgers, "views" have been created which index specific elements from the ledger into a format that can be queried efficiently.
 For example, one view collects all successful transactions that exercise offers and indexes them according to the currencies, issuers, and date, and returns the amounts and prices of the exercised offers.
 We can then query this view and group the indexed results by time increments to get an array of offers excercised over time for a given pair of currencies.